apache/systemds/contributing-to-systemds.md

-When your changes are accepted (a committer will write "Looks good to me", "LGTM", or something similar), a committer will attempt to incorporate your changes into the SystemML project.
+When your changes are accepted (a committer will write "Looks good to me", "LGTM", or something similar), a committer will attempt to incorporate your changes into the SystemDS project.
 Typically this is done by squashing all of your commits into a single commit and then rebasing your changes into the master branch.
 Rebasing gives a linear commit history to the project.